 Where else have you lived in the past three years?

-It’s your mailing address too, correct?
+Is your mailing address too, correct?

 It’s the same address since you submitted your application, correct?

-So there’s no change of address after submitting your N-400 form
+So there’s no change of address after submitting your N-400 form?

 How long have you lived with this home address?